filecoin-project/filecoin-docs/docs/storage-provider/hardware-requirements.md

 ### Disk

-Performance of Miner operations can be heavily affected by slow disks.
+Performance of storage provider operations can be heavily affected by slow disks.
 For example, a 32GiB expands to ~480GiB during the sealing process.
-Filecoin network parameters are over 100GiB and need to be read and verified during Miner start.
+Filecoin network parameters are over 100GiB and need to be read and verified during provider start.
 As mentioned above, lack of RAM needs to be addressed with a fast swap drive or file.

 For this reasons, a minimal amount of 1TiB NVMe-based disk space for cache storage is recommended.
 This disk should be used to store data during the sealing process, to cache Filecoin parameters and serve as general temporal storage location.